mkretchman/Raindrops/README.md

 Press 'R' To Reset (Once the game is lost)

-Be sure not to pause the game more than two times or I will think you are cheating and you will be banished!
+Be sure not to pause the game more than two times or I will think you are trying to cheat and you will be banished!
 You have been warned!

+**Glitches**

+As I completed the program, I glitch tested to try to find as many glitches as I could early on.
+This prevented there from being a lot of glitches when the program was "finished."
+Even so, I found three glitches in my game at the end that all arose from problems with the pause function.
+I fixed all of these glitches.
+I do not believe that there are any more glitches in the game now.